White-crowned penduline tit

 The white-crowned penduline tit (Remiz coronatus) is a species of bird in the family Remizidae.

-It is found in Afghanistan, China, India, Kazakhstan, Mongolia, Pakistan, Russia, and Tajikistan.
+Its breeding range extends from Central Asia throughout eastern Kazakhstan and northern Mongolia, with an isolated year-round population in northern China.
+It has two wintering ranges: one from the southeastern rim of the Caspian Sea throughout eastern Iran and the other mainly in Pakistan.

 Its natural habitats are boreal forests and temperate forests.